-To apply for an externship, interested applicants should submit a copy of their law school's externship criteria, a statement of interest letter, along with the completed Department of Law Intern application and waiver, a resume, a copy of your most recent transcript, and a writing sample to:
+To apply for an externship, interested applicants should submit a copy of their law school's externship criteria, a statement of interest letter, along with the completed Department of Law Intern application and waiver and a resume.
+Documents should be send to:

 Kathleen M. Pacious, Deputy Attorney General